aqube/flakeOps/README.md

 # 💻 Development

+## 🚀 Add a new Device
+1. For Raspberry Pis follow the [install and setup instructions](./docs/raspberry-pi.md).

 ## DevShell

 The flake in this repository provides a configured [development environment](https://nixos.wiki/wiki/Development_environment_with_nix-shell#nix_develop) that can be started with `nix develop`.